hucker/pathql/AI_CONTEXT.md

 ## Doc Strings

-- Please always create docstiings for all functions, methods, classes and files.
+- Please always create doc strings for all functions, methods, classes and files.
-- Function docstrings can be short 1 or 2 line descriptions in tests.
+- Function doc strings can be short 1 or 2 line descriptions in tests.
-- Docstrings should be no longer than 88 characters
+- Doc strings should be no longer than 88 characters

 ## Readme Files